 We make socially conscious travel easy, fun, and accessible.
 Orgs register with us, and we ensure their tours meet our vetting criteria.
 We feature only the best culturally immersive, impactful activities out there.
 Travelers add half or multi-day experiences to their itinerary and have an off-the-beaten path adventure they can feel good about.
 Our technology allows partner orgs to participate in the new global economy, and tour revenue is invested back into the local community.

 We collect a fee from our users (and never from the orgs) on tour bookings processed on our website.
 We are a social enterprise building a long-term sustainable business that focuses on environmental, social, and financial returns.
-We utilize the efficacy of a for-profit tech startup in order to advance the causes of nonprofits and orgs around the world.
+We are a for-profit tech startup that advances the missions of nonprofits around the world

 Our tours are socially responsible and benefit the local communities they take place in.
 All nonprofits offering tours on Visit.org meet the following criteria: